Saka7/laconic.zsh-theme/README.md

 ```

 ## Screenshots
-After instalation you terminal should looks like this
+After instalation your terminal should looks like this

 ![Laconic theme](laconic.zsh-theme.png)

 ## License